Take Fast Action to Address Time-Critical Alarms

 Deliver Clinical Alerts to the Right Staff Members

 Clinical alerting systems for hospitals are designed to reduce the constant buzzing and beeping of systems that alert caregivers to patient requests, changes in vitals, overhead pages, and open doors.
-They also help ensure the right staff members receive these notifications on their mobile devices.
-Test results, patient monitoring alerts, and other important updates are delivered through a secure, reliable hospital communication system that allows nurses and physicians to improve patient care.
+Alerting software also helps ensure the right staff members receive these notifications on their mobile devices.
+Patient monitoring alerts, test results, and other important updates are delivered through a secure, reliable hospital communication system that allows nurses and physicians to improve patient care.

 Still, the constant noise on patient floors today has become concerning for many.
 Although the buzzes and beeps are designed to alert caregivers of patient status and needs, too often they negatively impact patients’ ability to rest and heal.
 In addition, staff can experience alarm fatigue due to too many sounds competing for their attention.

 Hospitals are moving toward more subtle communications among nurses, doctors, and clinical monitoring systems to help in their quiet hospital initiatives or “Shhh campaigns.”
-Now test results, nurse call alerts, patient monitoring alerts, and other important notifications can reach the right person on his or her mobile device.
-These notifications can even allow care teams to use mobile devices to access and review real-time patient data, including live streaming waveforms.
+Now nurse call alerts, patient monitoring alerts, and other important notifications can reach the right person on his or her mobile device.
+Alert notification software can even allow care teams to use mobile devices to access and review real-time patient data, including live streaming waveforms.
 And patient electronic health records can often be updated at the same time.

 Talk to an Expert at Spok